 - 2) Enter the MAC address and IP address that you want to bind.
-Enter a Description for this binding entry. - 3) Check the box for Enable This Entry and click OK.
+Enter a Description for this binding entry. - 3) Tick the Enable This Entry checkbox and click OK.

 Now you don't need to worry about ARP spoofing and ARP attacks!